City College of New York - New York City

 300

-Interestingly, the Board of Trustees approved the purchase of the Pedal 32' Bombarde at its meeting on December 31, 1907.
+Interestingly, the Board of Trustees approved only the addition of the Pedal 32' Bombarde at its meeting on December 31, 1907.
 This organ contained the first two-rank Dulcet, which Skinner described as having a "very slender scale, and ethereal quality of tone" [which] "impart warmth and the shimmering silvery effect peculiar to this stop."
 Skinner also included a Tuba Mirabilis in the Solo division, an extraordinarily loud and brilliant stop of the trumpet family and voiced on high wind pressure.
-Alterations and additions were made in 1932, 1934, 1937 (by M.P.
-Möller), 1938, and 1941.
 The organ was installed in two chambers, one on each side at the front of the hall, and was controlled by a movable, four-manual "bat-wing" console.
+Numerous alterations and additions were made by the Aeolian-Skinner Organ Co. throughout the 1930s.
 This organ was removed in the 1960s.

 Samuel Baldwin, Organist